LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-persistent/starter-code-review/index.md

 Set up a local copy of the project:

-1. In Canvas, find **Graded Assignment #4: TechJobs (Persistent Edition)** and click on the starter code repo link.
+1. The starter code for this project is in [this github repository](https://github.com/LaunchCodeEducation/techjobs-persistent-java-graded-17.git).
 Fork the repository to your personal profile, copy the repo's URL for cloning, and open up IntelliJ.
 Refer back to the instructions from [assignment0]({{% relref "../../hello-world/_index.md#getting-started" %}}) for more details.
 1. Launch the application (via the Gradle pane, *Tasks > Application > bootRun*) to make sure it starts up properly.
 Then shut it down.
 <!-- TODO: Link below will need to be updated once assignment 2 is in the book -->
 1. The tests for this assignment are set up the same way as for [Tech Jobs OO]({{% relref "../../techjobs-oo/_index.md" %}}).